wdporter/acim/text/1-the-meaning-of-miracles/ii-revelation-time-and-miracles/index.md

 ---

-6.&emsp;The miracle minimises the need for time.
+6. The miracle minimises the need for time.
 ²In the longitudinal or horizontal plane the recognition of the equality of the members of the Sonship appears to involve almost endless time.
 ³However, the miracle entails a sudden shift from horizontal to vertical perception.
 ⁴This introduces an interval from which the giver and receiver both emerge farther along in time than they would otherwise have been.